ewdemy/ewdemy/README.md

 ### Hi, I'm Eudemir! 👋

 Welcome to my profile!
 Here you will find some of my activities.
-Hope you like it!
+I hope you like it!

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/eudemirvieira/)